 I’m pretty much thinking about food all day.
 I always ensure to have my water by my side.
 I like juicing half a lemon and adding it to my water because it tastes like sugar-free lemonade and I tend to drink more water that way.
 I also find it helpful to have a container with a straw so I can quickly sip water whenever I need it.

 One more thing I would add is to be aware of how much sugar you are consuming.
 It is very important your blood sugar stays consistent rather than fluctuating.
 As this can affect the baby’s growth.
-Eating wholesome meals filled with fiber, fruit, and vegetables will ensure you are not craving sugar throughout the day.
+Eating wholesome meals filled with fibre, fruit, and vegetables will ensure you are not craving sugar throughout the day.

 5. Trust your instincts